CartoDB/airship/packages/components/src/components/as-range-slider/slider/README.md

 ### Props

+> Note: Remember to use camelCase with javascript and dash-case with html attributes.

 #### **value**: number
 Value to use as maximum in a range defined with just one number (minimum will be set to `minValue`)